New Swiss Data Protection Act (nDSG) – What has been extremely important since 01.09.2023?

 Privacy Policy

 The Privacy Policy is an essential document that should be available on every company website.
-It informs visitors and customers about what personal data is collected, how this data is used and stored, and what rights data subjects have regarding their data.
-Furthermore, a clear and understandable privacy policy is not only good business practice but also legally required, especially in light of new data protection laws.
-It should be regularly updated to reflect new legal requirements or changes in data processing practices.
+It informs visitors and customers about what personal data is collected, how this data is used and stored, and what rights data subjects have in relation to their data.
+A clear and understandable privacy policy is not only good business practice, but also legally required, especially in light of the new data protection laws.
+It should be updated regularly to reflect new legal requirements or changes in data processing practices.

 The Right to Your Data

-Every person has a right to information about their stored data.
+Every person has a right of access to the data stored about them.
 This information must generally be provided within 30 days and free of charge to the person concerned.
 Individuals have the right to have incorrect data corrected or to request the deletion of data.
-However, these rights are not absolute and are subject to restrictions, such as the retention obligation.
+However, these rights are not absolute and are subject to restrictions, such as retention obligations.

 IT Security

 Let’s now turn to the actual topic of this article: how to protect data.
-As you can see, there are various places in a company where data is collected and thus also stored.
-Anything that is stored somewhere can be stolen, encrypted, changed, or deleted.
-With the necessary technical means, you now have the opportunity to prevent unwanted changes.
+As you can see, there are various places in a company where data is collected and therefore stored.
+Anything stored somewhere can be stolen, encrypted, changed, or deleted.
+With the right technical measures, it is now possible to prevent unwanted changes.

 The introduction of the new Data Protection Act (nDSG) in Switzerland has significantly increased the importance of IT security in companies, especially in small and medium-sized enterprises (SMEs).
 Although IT security has always been a critical factor, the nDSG has further intensified the urgency of this issue.
 Since the law came into force on September 1, 2023, we have received a significant increase in inquiries from SMEs looking to strengthen their IT security measures.